alexbadia1/Nightingale/README.md

 # Nightingale
-Nightingale- a browser based Compiler in Typescript.
+Nightingale- a browser based Compiler in Typescript published at:

 Nightingale will compile predefined code grammar to 6502a Op Codes, providing well defined compilation feedback.